mikeholler/mikeholler.github.io/_posts/2015-07-01-java-priorityqueue-pitfalls.md

 ---

 One thing I've always loved about Java is the `java.util` and `java.util.concurrent` data structures.
-They're predictable, stable, and multiple implemetations of each data structure are often available.
+They're predictable, stable, and multiple implementations of each data structure are often available.
 Still, every so often I fall victim to a "gotcha."
 Java's `PriorityQueue` in particular makes it very easy to shoot oneself in the foot, an unusual trait for a Java standard library class.

-Recently, I found myself working with a particulary difficult API that returns real-time, timestamped data out of order occassionally.
+Recently, I found myself working with a particularly difficult API that returns real-time, timestamped data out of order occasionally.
-Though annoying, the fix we easy enough: build up a buffer with API results, ordered by timestamp, and only begin consuming results once the buffer is large enough to eradicate out-of-order results.
+Though annoying, the fix was easy enough: build up a buffer with API results, ordered by timestamp, and only begin consuming results once the buffer is large enough to eradicate out-of-order results.
 Enter the `PriorityQueue`.

 A PriorityQueue is the perfect tool for this job because it lets you how you want to queue to be arranged via `Comparable` elements or by providing a custom `Comparator`.
 The result objects I work with have no natural ordering, so I had to seek out the latter option: